-A batch-specific variation is an application to request agreement for a single or small number of batches of product to be released outside of the usual conditions of the marketing authorisation.
-This procedure is intended to be used seldom i.e. where an unexpected or unavoidable situation has arisen (for example a production problem) and approval is needed to maintain stock on the market.
+A batch-specific variation is an application to request agreement for a single batches of product to be released outside of the conditions of the MA.
+This procedure is intended to be used when an unexpected or unavoidable situation has arisen and approval is needed to maintain stock on the market.
 Consequently, such variations should only be submitted in exceptional circumstances.
-In each case, the applicant should provide evidence that the quality, safety and efficacy of the product are unaffected by the deviation in the batch concerned.
+The MAH should ensure that the deviation cannot be handled by the responsible QP (see GMP Annex 16, Chapter 3), before considering to apply for a batch-specific variation.

-Batch-specific variations related to the product Information include among other things:
+Batch-specific variations can include among other things: